Connect Shopify to Amazon: Complete 2026 guide

 Scaling beyond the connection

 Connecting Amazon to Shopify is only the first step.
 That integration ensures your products, inventory, and orders move between platforms.
-But to actually grow as a direct-to-consumer brand, a Shopify store requires a bit more.
+But to actually grow as a DTC brand, a Shopify store requires a bit more.
 To build a channel you fully own, your store should have:

 - Good and clean design – A storefront that reflects your brand identity and builds trust